the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 You will need to locate your "terminal" or "prompt" application on your machine.

 1. Install miniconda by following the instructions for your Operating System (Windows, MacOS, Linux) at this link: https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation
-2. Run `conda init` in your terminal.
+2. Open your terminal app and run the `conda init` command in your terminal.
 You should see `(base)` in your prompt indicating that conda was successfully installed and you are now in it's base environment.
+    - Note that if you are using Windows, you will need to open a program called `Anconda prompt` instead of using `cmd`.
-3. Create a new environment and install a modern version of python into it
+3. Create a new environment and install a modern version of python into it:
    ```
    conda create --name the-turing-way python=3.10
    ```
 4. Activate the environment with `conda activate the-turing-way`.
-Any commands we run with Python or pip from now on will use the versions of Python and pip installed into _this_ conda env, not any others.
+Any commands we run with Python or pip from now on will use the versions of Python and pip installed into _this_ conda env, not any others
-5. Clone the repository from GitHub to your machine using the command `git clone https://github.com/alan-turing-institute/the-turing-way`
+5. Clone The Turing Way repository from GitHub to your machine using the command `git clone https://github.com/alan-turing-institute/the-turing-way`
 6. Change into the repo: `cd the-turing-way`
-7. Then change into the folder the website is build from using `cd book/website`
+7. Then change into the sub-directory the website is built from using `cd book/website`
-8. Install the dependencies _into your conda environment_
+8. The Turing Way Book is built using multiple python libraries.
+We can install these dependencies _into your conda environment_ using the following command
    ```
    pip install -r requirements.txt
    ```
+   where the `requirements.txt` file contains a list of python libraries
 9. And now build the book:
    ```
    jupyter-book build .